Terry R Robb, born in Dagenham, Essex (Parsloes Avenue near Martins Corner) in 1947

 When I was young, gambling was illegal and bookmakers would hang around a street corner.
 My Mum would ask me to run round the corner with a piece of paper with some money in it, to give to the man on the corner with a big coat.
 He was called a bookies runner.
 I thought I would mention this as the younger generation would not be aware of this activity.
-Gambling was made legal in the UK in 1960.
+Gambling was made legal in the UK on May 1st 1961.

 I saved up for a Webley Mk 3 and got one in .177.
 We put a new spring in it and it went very well for those days.
 Later I part exchanged it for a bigger rifle, because I was told I should have a .22 and this bigger rifle looked much more powerful.
 The gun was a Relum Tornado.
 Buying this gun was a very big mistake.
 The performance and quality was useless, bad enough to give up air gun shooting altogether, if I had to use one of them I would not bother to shoot an airgun.
 They do a break barrel version which is not as bad, cause it does not have the leaking tap.
 The washer is held onto the piston by a rivet.
 The washer is put on the piston inside out, so that the rough side is facing outwards.
 The quality of the Metal leaves a lot to be desired.